matrix-org/matrix-spec-proposals/proposals/2375-appservices-invite-states.md

-# MSC xxxx: Proposal to add invite states to invites send to Application Services
+# MSC 2375: Proposal to add invite states to invites send to Application Services
 Application Services are a great way to extend the homeservers functionality, e.g. by bridging matrix to other networks.